alexpiti/MLSWG/README.md

  ==== Inputs / Obligatory ====
   - ModePol : 'TE' or 'TM' (string) - Polarization of modes
   - wl  : wavelength [Same units as ts!]
-  - nLR : refr. indices of [Left,Right] semi-inf layers (2x1 array)
+  - nLR : refr. indices of [Left,Right] semi-inf layers (2x1 array) -- It's the n_bot and n_top in Fig. 1.
-  - ns  : refr. indices of guiding layers (NLx1 array)
+  - ns  : refr. indices of guiding layers (NLx1 array) -- It's the n1 and n2 in Fig. 1.
-  - ts  : thicknesses of guiding layers (NLx1 array) [Same units as wl!]
+  - ts  : thicknesses of guiding layers (NLx1 array) [Same units as wl!] -- It's the t1 and t2 in Fig. 1.

  ==== Inputs / Optional ====
   - neSL: n-effective search limits (2x1 array, [Low,High])